georgesittas/jobshop-scheduling/README.md

 Goal for this project is to get acquainted with matrices in prolog, which are represented as lists of lists.
 The following predicates were implemented:

-- cart_prod(Sets, CartesianProduct) : CartesianProduct is the cartesian product of the sets (lists) contained in Sets.
+- cart_prod(Sets, CP) : CP is the cartesian product of the sets (lists) contained in Sets.
 -